mlarhrouch/azure-pipeline-gpt-pr-review/overview.md

 If you choose to use the Azure Open AI service, you must fill in the endpoint and API key of Azure OpenAI.
 The format of the endpoint is as follows: https://{XXXXXXXX}.openai.azure.com/openai/deployments/{MODEL_NAME}/chat/completions?api-version={API_VERSION}

+### OpenAI Models

+In case you don't use Azure Open AI Service, you can choose which model to use, the supported models are "gpt-4", "gpt-3.5-turbo" and "gpt-3.5-turbo-16k". if no model is selected the "gpt-3.5-turbo" is used.

 ## How to use it

 ### Install the extension